oconnorian3/simpsons-quiz/README.md

 ```
 https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Foconnorian3.github.io%2Fsimpsons-quiz%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en
 ```

+* JS
+  * All JS was run through https://jshint.com/ with no errors detected.
+One warning was referenced in realtion to a decimal point been used on line 19 but I could not ffind a woraround.
+  * No JS errors reported when running my quiz with dev tools opened.

 * Accessibility
    * The colours and fonts are easy to read by passing it through the lighthouse in dev tools.